Model Convo: Ryan Hauser

 On Cliometrics, Peter Weir, and Roko's Basilisk

 Background: For this week’s convo, I’ve decided to run the risk of submitting my own responses.
+This is a one-off, so expect more guest Model Convos in the new year!

 If you don’t know already, I am a Research Fellow at the Mercatus Center at George Mason University where my job is mostly writing and editing this Substack on AI governance and emergent order.